RemiBou/remibou.github.io/_posts/2018-8-23-Client-side-validation-withBlazor-and-DataAnnotations.md

 # Client side validation with Blazor and System.DataAnnotation

-Although I am not a big fan of client side validation (because you'll have to do the validation on server side anyway), there is always a time when using a client-side framework when you need to add some validaiton to your form : required fields, regex ...
-I don't like client-side validation because most of the time it doubles the work needed : you'll code a validaiton with your server-side technology (like ASPNET Core) and with your client-side technology (let's say Knockoutjs), this mean that you have to keep both code in sync and you have to be able to do the same things in both side.
+Although I am not a big fan of client side validation (because you'll have to do the validation on server side anyway), there is always a time when using a client-side framework when you need to add some validation to your form and doing the simplest ones on the client-side can help you save some precious server CPU time.
+And I don't like client-side validation because most of the time it doubles the work needed : you'll code the rules with your server-side technology (like ASPNET Core) and with your client-side technology (let's say Knockoutjs), this means that you have to keep both code in sync and you have to be able to do the same things in both side (and you can face difficulties like dealing with different implementations of regex).

-With Blazor (and all the next generation of web assembly based frameworks) this problem disapears : everything that's available for your back-end service is availablefor your front-end app.
+With Blazor (and all the next generation of web assembly based frameworks) this problem disapears : everything that's available for your back-end service is available for your front-end app.
 Not everything in the case of Blazor, but everything that targets netstandard 2.
-And we are lucky enough, it's the case of System.DataAnnotation which is open source and available here : <https://github.com/dotnet/corefx/tree/master/src/System.ComponentModel.Annotations/src>.
+And we are lucky enough, it's the case of System.ComponentModel.DataAnnotation which is open source and available here : <https://github.com/dotnet/corefx/tree/master/src/System.ComponentModel.Annotations/src>.

-I could use an other validation API likeFLuent Validation, but this one is simple, well integrated into the Microsoft toolbelt (EFCore, ASPNET Core MVC) and in my opinion is enough.
+I could use an other validation API like Fluent Validation, but this one is simple, well integrated into the Microsoft toolbelt (EFCore, ASPNET Core MVC) and, in my opinion, is enough.

 The following pieces are already available :
 - Attribute for specifying constraints (you can also create your own attribute)
 - Utility class for validating constraints against an instance
 - Api for writing error message

-But for the front-end part we stil need to workon some stuff :
+But for the front-end part we still need to work on some stuff :
 - Displaying validation error
 - Prevent form submission when a validation error occurs